 The Write Protect (/WP) pin can be used to prevent the Status Register from being written.
-Used in conjunction with the Status Register's Block Protect (CMP, SEC, TB, BP2, BP1 and BP0) bits and Status Register Protect (SRP0) bits, a portion as small as 4KB sector or the entire memory array can be hardware protected.
+Used in conjunction with the Status Register's Block Protect (CMP, SEC, TB, BP2, BP1 and BP0) bits and Status Register Protect (SRP) bits, a portion as small as a 4KB sector or the entire memory array can be hardware protected.
 The /WP pin is active low.
 When the QE bit of Status Register-2 is set for Quad I/O, the /WP pin function is not available since this pin is used for IO2.
+See figure 1a & 1b for the pin configuration of Quad I/O operation.